 The National Code of Conduct for Healthcare Workers sets out a range of minimum standards for health practitioners not regulated by AHPRA (the Australian Health Practitioner Regulation Agency).
-This National Code, agreed to by the Australian Council of Australian Governments (COAG) Health Council in April 2015, is intended to be enacted by every Australian state and territory.
+This National Code, agreed to by the Australian Council of Australian Governments (COAG) Health Council in April 2015, now known as the Health Ministers' Meeting (HMM), is intended to be enacted by every Australian state and territory.

 The purpose of the National Code of Conduct, also referred to as the National Code or code-regulation regime, is to protect the public by setting minimum standards of conduct and practice for all unregistered health care workers who provide a health service.
 It will set national standards against which disciplinary action can be taken and if necessary a prohibition order issued, in circumstances where a health care worker’s continued practice presents a serious risk to public health and safety.

 Who does the National Code of Conduct apply to?

 The National Code, once enacted in a state or territory, applies to any person who provides a health service and is not subject to regulation under the National Registration and Accreditation Scheme (NRAS).
 In some circumstances it also applies to health practitioners registered under NRAS, to the extent that they provide services that are unrelated to or outside the typical scope of practice of their registration.